deartc/PythonistaCovidDance/README.md

 6. I also implemented a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format at the start of my program.
 I used my email address and implemented a regex to ensure it was stored in same format.

 7. I also satisfied the requirement of creating and calling at least 3 functions or methods, at least one of which must return a value that is used somewhere else in the code.
-I determined how to calculate calories.
+I determined how to calculate calories from pounds.
 I then calculated the calorie count for one week.
-I then calculated  a bmi  by  weight and height.
-I did one in English version and one in metric version to satisfy this requirement of calling 3 functions or methods.
+I then calculated  a bmi  by  weight (pounds) and height in the  English conversion.
+I also did a  metric version to satisfy this requirement of calling 3 functions or methods.